Trader and analyst Kenneth J. Tower

-Today, there are many types of technical analysis, ranging from the use of popular reversal patterns and indicators, to fractal and volumetric market analysis.
+Today, there are many varieties of technical analysis, ranging from the use of popular reversal patterns and indicators to fractal and volume market analysis.

-A lot of books have been written about each type of analysis, but few of them provide practical rather than superficial information.
+Numerous books have been written on each type of analysis, but few of them provide practical, rather than superficial, information.
 Kenneth J.

-Tower became famous all over the world for lifting the curtain on one of the most complex and unique chart analyzes - tic-tac-toe.
+Tower became world famous for uncovering one of the most complex and unique forms of chart analysis: point and figure.
 Kenneth J.

-Tower is the co-author of many books on technical analysis, and is a private guest on such American channels as CNN, Fox and many others, where he regularly shares the market situation and provides his forecasts.
+Tower has co-authored many books on technical analysis and is a frequent guest on American channels such as CNN, Fox and many others, where he regularly shares market situations and provides his forecasts.

-Kenneth J. Tower regularly conducts training seminars all over the world, and his students have been able to achieve unprecedented heights after learning tic-tac-toe charts.
-Getting Started with the Exchange.
-Training
+Kenneth J. Tower regularly conducts training seminars around the world, and his students have been able to achieve unprecedented heights after learning tic-tac-toe charts.

 Kenneth J. Tower fell in love with the world of stock trading as a child.
 When Kenneth J. Tower had only finished sixth grade, his parents gave him five shares of a small oil refinery where, according to one bibliographer, his father worked.